 Dog breeders who breed puppies to be sold as pets must be USDA-licensed if they have more than four breeding females and sell puppies wholesale, or sight unseen, to pet stores, brokers and/or online.
 But being “USDA-licensed” isn’t something to brag about—these standards leave a lot of room for dogs to be severely mistreated, and enforcement is abysmal.

-There are about 2,000 federally licensed dog breeders in the U.S. [map].
+There are over 2,000 federally licensed dog breeders in the U.S. [map].
 There are also many cruel breeders who manage to avoid government oversight, either because they operate under the USDA’s radar or because they aren’t subject to oversight by the USDA under federal laws and regulations.
 Those that are licensed must meet the USDA’s minimum standards of care … but do they?
 When breeders are actually inspected, the findings don’t always carry much weight because even breeders with severe violations regularly go unpunished.

 Here is the agency’s internal audit, a scathing report [PDF] on how bad the enforcement problem is.